nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 It's a lot taller than a goblin.
 It's a it it's larger it's a larger scale, but it also doesn't look like it was even if it was scaled appropriately, that it would be the size of a goblin.
 It looks more along lines of of its proportions look more along the lines of the elf that you guys defeated.
 It's standing on a pedestal, and there are a number of mementos and or offerings that are at the feet of the pedestal here.
 And I will go ahead and pull you into the Nice.

 Map so that you can get over there.
 So, so and and the, the floor itself is the is cleanest that you've seen any of the floors here.
 There are some mats, laying across the floor as well.
-This for lack of a better term, especially, Carson, you would you you'd be able to identify this as it seems like this is some sort of, some sort of chapel sort of situation.
+This for lack of a better term, especially, Karsten, you would you you'd be able to identify this as it seems like this is some sort of, some sort of chapel sort of situation.
 It seems to be set up like a chapel.

 Yeah.
 So anything you wanna do while you're here?
 I would like to I mean, I'm not close to that statue.
 I'd I'd like to just look at it to see if there's any other types of markings or information that would be helpful.
 K.